A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Introduction

 \section{Introduction}

 Combinatorial Optimization Problems (COPs) are ubiquitous in science and engineering \cite{kalinin2025analog,romera2024mathematical,du2024machine,naseri2020application,mirhoseini2021graph}.
-However, a major computational bottleneck for COP solving is the well-known NP-hardness, making it very challenging to solve large-scale problems in practice.
-The recent surge of Neural Combinatorial Optimization (NCO) has become a promising direction to break through this scalability bottleneck \cite{bengio2021machine}.
-Based on historical data, NCO methods leverage deep (reinforcement) learning to discover useful hidden patterns through offline learning, so as to achieve fast online solving and overcome the efficiency and optimality limitation of human-designed algorithmic framework or components.
-Among NCO studies, research on \emph{general} COP models is of particular importance due to their wide applicability in modeling various problems and the availability of off-the-shelf solvers with robust performance and optimality guarantee.

-In this paper, we focus on Mixed-Integer Linear Programming (MILP), the workhorse of combinatorial optimization in practice \cite{bengio2021machine,li2025towards}.
-Though MILP does not cover the full spectrum of COP, it is general enough to model a large portion of scientific and engineering problems across various domains such as manufacturing \cite{naderi2023mixed}, logistics \cite{zhou2023exact}, finance \cite{ararat2023computation}, biology \cite{poos2016mixed}, medicine \cite{maragno2025mixed}, and chemistry \cite{mcdonald2024mixed}.
-Due to its strong application value, MILP has been a long-standing pillar of mathematical optimization, with very active research communities and strong general-purpose solvers such as Gurobi, CPLEX, and SCIP \cite{clautiaux2025last}.
-While performance of these modern MILP solvers has been continuously improved during the past decades, efficiently solving large-scale practical problems remains extremely challenging due to the strong NP-hardness.
-Motivated by the recent success of NCO, deep learning has been applied in various ways to speed up MILP solvers \cite{scavuzzo2024machine}, such as learning primal heuristics to find high-quality feasible solution quickly \cite{ding2020accelerating,nair2020solving,khalil2022mip,han2023gnn,huang2024contrastive,liu2025apollo,song2020general,wu2021learning,huang2023searching}, learning branching heuristics to reduce search tree size \cite{gasse2019exact,gupta2020hybrid,zarpellon2021parameterizing,guptalookback,scavuzzo2022learning,zhang2024towards,sun2024mgmatch,feng2025sorrel}, learning cutting plane control policies to speed up linear programming solving at each node \cite{tang2020reinforcement,wang2024learning,paulus2022learning,ling2024learning,puigdemont2024learning}.
+However, a major computational bottleneck for COP solving is the well-known NP-hardness, making it very challenging to solve in practice.
+As a representative, Mixed-Integer Linear Programming (MILP) is a central and widely used general modeling framework for combinatorial optimization \cite{bengio2021machine,li2025towards}.
+A MILP optimizes a linear objective subject to linear constraints, where a subset of decision variables are restricted to take integer values.
+While performance of modern MILP solvers such as Gurobi, CPLEX, and SCIP \cite{clautiaux2025last} has been continuously improved during the past decades, efficiently solving large-scale practical problems remains extremely challenging due to the strong NP-hardness.
+Motivated by the recent success of Neural Combinatorial Optimization (NCO), deep learning has been applied in various ways to speed up MILP solvers \cite{scavuzzo2024machine}, such as learning primal heuristics to find high-quality feasible solutions quickly \cite{ding2020accelerating,nair2020solving,khalil2022mip,han2023gnn,huang2024contrastive,liu2025apollo,song2020general,wu2021learning,huang2023searching,geng2025differentiable}, learning branching heuristics to reduce search tree size \cite{gasse2019exact,gupta2020hybrid,zarpellon2021parameterizing,guptalookback,scavuzzo2022learning,zhang2024towards,sun2024mgmatch,feng2025sorrel}, learning cutting plane control policies to speed up linear programming solving at each node \cite{tang2020reinforcement,wang2024learning,paulus2022learning,ling2024learning,puigdemont2024learning}.